imperialbin/imperial.py/README.md

 ## Python Exclusives
 * camelCase json response is converted to snake_case
-* The `expires_in` dict key gets converted from an isoformat string to a datetime object
+* The `expiration` dict key gets converted from an isoformat string to a datetime object

 ## Docs
 To get full docs, refer to imperial documentation.
 To view what goes on with imperial-py, view the full code.
 Every function has docstrings and a description.